-Philips Respironics has produced approximately 99% of new devices and repair kits required for replacement of affected devices globally.

-To date, a total of more than 4.5 million devices have been remediated globally, of which approximately 2.4 million devices in the US.
+Globally, over 99% of the sleep therapy device registrations that are complete and actionable have been remediated, while the remediation of the ventilator devices remains ongoing.
+To date, a total of approximately 4.7 million devices have been remediated globally, of which approximately 2.5 million devices are in the US.

-How many devices are affected by this recall notification/field safety notice?
+How many devices are affected by this recall notification/field safety notice\?